Skip to main content

 I know this assignment was originally posted in January of this year.
 However, I wanted to go back and review the older assignments I missed since I've been away.

-I know that Randy calls for ten or more genealogists, but currently I don't have ten or more favorites, or at least truly favorites, so the list won’t be ten people or more.
+I know that Randy calls for ten or more genealogists, but currently, I don't have ten or more favorites, or at least truly favorites, so the list won’t be ten people or more.
 That’s my adjustment to the assignment today.

 Crista Cowan - Crista was my first genealogy teacher via her Ancestry YouTube videos.
 When she is presenting, whether that be at the RootsTech conferences or Ancestry Facebook livestream, she always has a personal and interesting story to tell and is rarely boring as a teacher and presenter.

-Nicole Dyer & Diana Elder-I like their Research Like A Pro book and they actually kind of helped informed a research process when I didn’t really have one when I was a little bit younger in a bit of beginner or an intermediate in my genealogy and looking for more concise or a structure in the framework and they help provided that when I bought their book.
+Nicole Dyer & Diana Elder-I like their Research Like A Pro book, and they actually kind of helped informed a research process when I didn’t really have one when I was a little bit younger in a bit of beginner or an intermediate in my genealogy and looking for more concise or a structure in the framework and they help provided that when I bought their book.

 Paul Chiddicks - His thought-provoking blog posts make people think deeply or differently, and this is where I feel pulled to be doing in my own way.

 Connie Knox - I actually adopted some of her techniques and research workflow from her.
-I like how she models what she does in her research process, does walkthroughs step by step, shows rather than tells her viewers, which makes it relational in that way.
+I like how she models what she does in her research process, does walkthroughs step by step, and shows rather than tells her viewers, which makes it relational in that way.

 DearMyrtle - I liked her long-form talks when she used to do Wacky Wednesday, and her study groups.
 I like learning from her and from her Cousin Russ.
 Though apparently her YouTube channel got deleted, I think she may be re-uploading all her videos, so hopefully some of them may come back up online.